-My family and I stayed in downtown Portland, which will make you walking distance of pretty much anything!
+Again, I recommend staying in downtown Portland because it will make you walking distance to pretty much anywhere!
 We checked into the hotel and grabbed a quick bite to eat at this adorable restaurant: Bottle + Kitchen.

-We arrived fairly early so after lunch we spent the remainder of the day exploring the city.
-First stop was of course, Voodoo Donuts!
+First stop of course, Voodoo Donuts!
 The amount of crazy combinations this place has keeps the locals and tourists coming back for more!

 & How cute is my mamma?!
 She took my pose and made it cuter than I ever could!

-Our second stop was Powell’s Bookstore.
+Next up, head over to Powell’s Bookstore, located less than a ten minute walk from Voodoo donuts.
 This three-story bookstore is the perfect place to pick up some souvenirs for back home!
-So many locals came here, grabbed a book and spent the day in the coffee shop that’s inside.
+So many locals come here, grab a book and spend the day in the coffee shop that’s inside.

 Next stop, the Nob Hill district.
 This was my favorite part of Portland by far!
-To get there, we walked through beautiful neighborhoods that were filled with colorful, Victorian-styled homes.
+To get there, you will walk through beautiful neighborhoods that are filled with colorful, Victorian-style homes.
 Nob Hill is filled with wine bars, vintage shops and stylish bistros.

 Day 2: Wine Tasting in Willamette Valley

-The drive from downtown Portland to Willamette Valley is about an hour.
-I wouldn’t recommend driving because on this itinerary, you will get pretty tipsy!
-We hired a driver who picks us up in Portland and recommends some of the lesser-known wineries.
+You can hire a driver who picks you up in Portland and can recommend some of the lesser-known wineries.
 I would highly recommend the company we used: Insiders Wine Tours.
 We had the owner, John, who was simply amazing but we were his last ride before retirement.
 His kids took on the family business and if they were anything like John, I am sure you will receive the same great experience.